Jack Capuano: Coaching career

 Capuano then signed on to be an assistant coach for the New York Islanders in the 2005–06 season.
 The team played fairly well, despite a midseason coaching change, but failed to make the playoffs.
 The following season, 2006–07, Capuano became an assistant coach for the Islanders' AHL affiliate, the Bridgeport Sound Tigers.
 On April 30, 2007, Capuano was named head coach of the Sound Tigers for the 2007–2008 season.

 On November 15, 2010, Capuano was named interim head coach of the Islanders after head coach Scott Gordon was fired from that position by GM Garth Snow amidst a 10-game losing streak by the team.
 The Islanders retained Capuano as the full-time coach for the 2011–12 season.
-Capuano led the Islanders to a playoff spot in 2013, their first appearance in six years.
+During the 2012-13 season, Capuano missed the season-opener due to kidney stones before being medically cleared to return to the bench.
+Capuano led the Islanders to a playoff spot later that year, their first appearance in six years.

 On April 27, 2016, Capuano was hit by a puck during a playoff game between the New York Islanders and Tampa Bay Lightning.

 On January 17, 2017, Capuano was relieved from his duties as the head coach by the Islanders.